OneBusAway/onebusaway-ios/Tutorials/ContextMenus.md

 ## Previewed View Controller

-This view controller should be conform to the `Previewable` protocol and implement its required methods.
+This view controller should conform to the `Previewable` protocol and implement its required methods.

 * `enterPreviewMode()` - configure your view controller UI to be in a 'bare bones' preview state.
 Show a small, glanceable UI here.
 * `exitPreviewMode()` - configure your view controller UI to be presented in a full screen normal mode.
 Unhide all of the UI you disabled in `enterPreviewMode().`